Living with Sleep Apnea – My Journey

 Every 5 yearsReplace the whole lot.
 The motor bearing went on mine after 5 years.

-So what you are going to find now, is that you have a new buddy that is going to share a third of your life with you.
+You will find now that you have a new buddy with whom you will share a third of your life.

-If you have a partner then hopefully they will be understanding of this machine that you need to use.
+If you have a partner, they will hopefully understand the machine buddy you need to use.
 Luckily mine was, and if it wasn’t for her, I may not have got one and still be suffering crippling migraines or worse.

 Your other concern might be that it might be noisy.
-Don’t worry, they or not.
-The travel CPAP machine version is a bit noisier but that’s because they work slightly differently.
-But no they are not and you will soon get used to it.
+Don’t worry, they are not.
+The travel CPAP machine version is a bit louder, but that’s because they work slightly differently.
+But no, they are not, and you will soon get used to it.

-The type of machine you see me holding above plugs into the wall, so if you are going away you need to make sure that where you are sleeping has a power outlet near the bed.
-If in doubt take a power extension with you.
+The type of machine you see me holding above plugs into the wall, so if you are going away, you need to make sure that where you are sleeping has a power outlet near the bed.
+If in doubt,t take a power extension with you.

-If you like going camping then you could consider buying the travel version.
+If you like camping, you should consider buying a travel version.
 I’m going overseas to Europe soon, so I’ve got one to use on the plane.
-I had to purchase a large rechargeable battery too.
+I also had to purchase a large rechargeable battery.

 Conclusion

-I can’t emphasize enough how important it is to get a CPAP machine if you have been told by your health professional that you need one.
-If you have any questions or concerns, please leave them below and I will try and answer them.
+I can’t emphasize enough the importance of getting a CPAP machine if your health professional has told you that you need one.
+If you have any questions or concerns, please leave them below, and I will try to answer them.

 I am not a health professional or remotely qualified in any way to diagnose your issues, but I’m here to offer you some friendly advice.